 Research topics and method

 The project investigates the problem that countries, in particular EU Member States, and also international organisations, in particular the European institutions, are not very open and transparent about the existence and role of their ‘dual’ agenda in countering tax avoidance on the one hand and pursuing tax competitiveness on the other.

 The project uses an unique empirical approach to examine how EU member states and EU institutions cooperate in different EU fora to tackle tax avoidance by multinational companies.
 Using documents requested on the basis of the European Transparency Regulation (1049/2001), the decision-making process and its technical outcomes are tested on effectiveness.
 In addition to tax law, the project considers other disciplines, including EU law, economics and political science.

-The project translates its scientific research for the benefit of society - including the investigative journalism, politics and non-governmental organizations - by organizing seminars, workshops and dialogues.
+The project translates its scientific research for the benefit of society - including the investigative journalism, politics and non-governmental organisations - by organising seminars, workshops and dialogue.